Badhuistheater

 The Badhuistheater (Dutch: Bath house theatre) is a theater venue located in a former bath house on the east-side of Amsterdam.

 The theater is both a cultural meeting point for locals and a stage for international theatre productions.
 The theater is run by British actor and writer Michael Manicardi who acquired the neglected bath house around 1985 and transformed it into a theater.
-As a theater it seats between 50 and 150 audience, depending on the chosen configuration.
+As a theater it seats between 50 and 120 people, depending on the chosen configuration.